-Based in New York, Harriet is a British documentary photographer and filmmaker.
+Based between London and New York, Harriet is a British Documentary Photographer and Emmy-nominated Producer.

-Harriet's work has been published by major outlets, including: HBO, VICE News, BBC World, BBC News, CNN Money, CNN International, The Guardian, AJ+, The Financial Times, Smithsonian Magazine, Slate and ABC Australia.
-She is currently a staff producer for the Emmy award-winning documentary newscast, VICE News Tonight on HBO, covering stories from the deployment of US troops to the Russian border to the quest for gold in the Amazon.
+Harriet’s work can be found across multiple international publications, including the BBC, CNN, HBO, The Guardian, AJ+, The Financial Times, Smithsonian Magazine, Slate and ABC Australia.
+She was a founding member of the production team for the launch of HBO’s VICE News Tonight in October 2016, and remains an active international producer for the show, covering stories from the deployment of US troops to the Russian border to the quest for gold in the Amazon.

 Over the course of 2015 and 2016, Harriet reported extensively on the Syrian refugee crisis, from Greece, Germany and the Jordanian border camps, and forms part of the cinematography team behind the feature documentary, Refugee.
 Previously based in Asia, she has covered stories throughout the region, including Hong Kong's 2014 Umbrella Revolution and the cessation of the Sri Lankan civil war in 2009.

 Harriet was awarded the inaugural 2017 Gordon Parks Fellowship, for her ongoing photography series in Harlem, "highlighting the humanity and creative spirit of Gordon Parks."

 Awards / Fellowships